1. What the Withdrawal Agreement Joint Committee is

 Either the UK or EU can request a meeting, which should take place within 30 days.

-Further details on how the Joint Committee will operate, including outlining Rules of Procedure can be found in Annex VIII of the Withdrawal Agreement.
+Further details on how the Joint Committee will operate, including outlining Rules of Procedure are in Annex VIII of the Withdrawal Agreement.

 4. Who chairs the Specialised Committees, how often they meet, what do they do